nezno4/daily-java/README.md

 **Conventional Branches** (https://conventional-branch.github.io/)

 ### How it Work
+> [!NOTE]

-Each task is a new feature and has own branch. </br>
+> Each task is a new feature and has own branch. </br>
-After finishing the task, merge it to the main branch using squash.
+> After finishing the task, merge it to the main branch using squash. </br>
-Then we delete the branch and increase tag of version.
+> Then we delete the branch and increase tag of version.

 ### Pull Request Rules
 > [!IMPORTANT]